DEFA Film Stock

 With its publication series, the DEFA Foundation established an informative series that provides information about the history, treatment, and reception of East German cinematography.
 The series presents texts by directors and other filmmakers about politics and culture.
 The series is published by Bertz + Fischer Publishers in Berlin.

 The DEFA Foundation homepage supplements the printed publications.
 It provides an insight into the work of the foundation, answers questions about current events, history, funding, the film stock, and publications.
 In addition to a database into which all the films whose rights the DEFA foundation owns are recorded, the homepage provides further data, e.g., a chronicle and bibliography for DEFA.

 The foundation has Facebook, Twitter, Instagram and a YouTube channel that circulates information about events, television dates, and news related to the foundation’s work.
 The electronically sent newsletter documents the DEFA Foundation’s work and promotional activities.
 It ensures the necessary transparency and publicity of the foundation.

 The Stiftung Deutsche Kinemathek issues public performance licenses for DEFA films screened.
-PROGRESS Film-Verleih is the commercial exploiter of the complete DEFA film stock for TV, home entertainment, online, and film clip services.
-ICESTORM Entertainment is the central exploiter of DEFA film stock on DVD, Blu-ray and other media.
-Our other partners are Filmjuwelen, Edition Filmmuseum, and absolut Medien.
+ICESTORM Media is the central exploiter of DEFA film stock on DVD, Blu-ray, TV, online and home entertainment.
+PROGRESS is the commercial exploiter of the complete DEFA film stock for film clip services.
+Our other partners are Filmjuwelen, Edition Filmmuseum, and absolut MEDIEN.
 The Federal Archives store the original source materials and are committed to the permanent preservation of the DEFA film stock.
 A close partner is the Friedrich-Wilhelm-Murnau Foundation.

 The DEFA Foundation is a member of the Association of German Foundations.